 3) How do you wash the diapers?

 Essentially, you need to wash the diapers in a way that will leave them thoroughly clean without any remnant pee/detergent on them.
 Remnant pee will cause the diapers to stink and leave rashes after a few days of use.
 Remnant detergent will cause the diaper to not absorb well.
 Use an enzyme-free, fragrance-free detergent in order to preserve the waterproof layer.
+In India, we recommend using one of these three detergents: Rustic Art Power Laundry, Surf Excel or Tide Original Unscented.
 The washing part of the cycle needs to be at least 30 mins long to ensure clean diapers.
 Rinsing and spinning time extra.

 Here are a few guidelines that will help you get the diapers totally clean.

 - Detergent: Use enough detergent that you would use for a soiled/very dirty load of normal clothes.

 - Warm water: Washing with warm water helps the detergent clean better.
 The water temperature for regular washing should not exceed 40 degrees Celsius in order to preserve the waterproof layer.

 - Rinsing: Ensure you rinse the diapers well after washing to remove any remnant detergent.
 This may mean adding an extra rinse step in your regular washing cycle.